 The department performs approximately 220,000 examinations per year.
 Training includes experience in all aspects of diagnostic and interventional radiology.

-The Department of Radiology at Mount Sinai Medical Center is committed to excellence in patient care and dedicated to resident education.
-The facility is state-of-the-art and functions as a critical information resource for the Medical Center and affiliated institutions.
+The Department of Radiology at Mount Sinai is committed to excellence in patient care and dedicated to resident education.
+The facility is state-of-the-art and functions as a critical information resource for Mount Sinai and affiliated institutions.
 As we enter the twenty-first century, radiology will become even more pivotal in the clinical management of patients.
-Our training program prepares the resident to excel in this new and vital leadership role in healthcare.
+Our training program prepares the resident to excel in this new and vital leadership role in health care.

 Department of Radiology